ingo/ingo.github.io/_recipes/weeknight_chicken_marbella.md

 author: Rick A. Martinez
 category: Entrees
 description: A no-marinade-needed Marbella that gets the job done in under an hour.
-  Chicken thighs are seared hard until deep golden brown to render the fat, which also helps amp up the chicken flavor.
-This version is also significantly less sweet than the original, but if you like your brown sugar, use 1/3 cup instead.
-The reduced pan sauce is easy to love, so be sure to serve with a loaf of crusty bread to mop it all up.
 image: weeknight_chicken_marbella.jpg
 image_attribution: David Malosh
 image_source: The New York Times